conedevelopment/cone-site/src/services.md

 hero:
     title:
         caption: "We Design and Create<br><span class='highlighted'>Web Based Solutions</span>"
-    description: "We prefer to use continuously improving, up-to-date technologies.
+    description: "We prefer to use up-to-date technologies.
 We believe it’s the foundation of a stable web application."
     classes: 'hero--center hero--font-size:small hero--padding-block:small'
 testimonial:
     classes: "l-testimonial--secondary"
     cards:
         - title: "Application Development"
           url: "/services/application-development/"
-          description: "With Laravel, we create robust and scalable web applications that seamlessly integrate powerful features, intuitive user interfaces, and secure backend functionality."
+          description: "With Laravel, we create robust and scalable web applications that seamlessly integrate potent features, intuitive user interfaces, and secure backend functionality."
           image: "/img/illustrations/retro-coffee.svg"
           imageAlt: "A running coffee cup with a laptop in its hand."
         - title: "Website Development"